giginet/Scipio/README.md

 However, as known, some packages doesn't support Library Evolution or there are issues to generate swiftinterface. (https://developer.apple.com/forums/thread/123253)

-You can disable Library Evolution with `-disable-library-evolution` flag if you need.
+You can disable Library Evolution with `--disable-library-evolution` flag if you need.

 #### Build cache